unrealwork/atsd-use-cases/USMortality/README.md

 | Los Angeles  | CA     | Pacific             | 11934.0     | 1147.0                      | 9.6                            | 3971883    |
 ```

-Top 10 cities with the highest percentage of deaths caused by pneumonia and influenza, for the last 12 months (trailing):
+Top 10 cities with the highest percentage of deaths caused by pneumonia and influenza, for the last 12 months (trailing).

 ```sql
 SELECT tot.tags.city as 'city', tot.tags.state as 'state',